Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Traffic-MoE Architecture

 \subsubsection{Packet-Based Flow Serialization}

-We first reconstruct session-level flows from packet traces using five-tuple identifiers (source/destination IPs, ports, and transport protocol).
-Flows that contain too few packets are removed to reduce statistical variance and ensure reliable behavioral patterns.
-The resulting session flows form the basic processing unit of Traffic2Token.
-To avoid introducing noise from randomized or transport-irrelevant header fields, each packet is transformed into a compact and stable representation.
-Specifically, we extract six packet-level attributes that reflect transport behavior and timing dynamics: packet length, transmission direction, TCP flag bits, inter-arrival time, IP protocol type, and payload length, as shown in Figure~\ref{fig: token-seq}.
+We first reconstruct session-level flows from packet traces using five-tuple identifiers (IPs, ports, and protocol) establishing the basic processing unit for Traffic2Token.
+To minimize noise from randomized or transport-irrelevant header fields, each packet is transformed into a compact and stable representation.
+Specifically, we extract six packet-level attributes reflecting transport and timing dynamics: packet length, direction, TCP flags, inter-arrival time, protocol type, and payload length, as shown in Figure~\ref{fig: token-seq}.
 These attributes are serialized into a fixed-length byte sequence.
-In parallel, we sample a short segment of $J$ payload bytes to retain representative content patterns while controlling sequence length.
+In parallel, we sample the first $J$ payload bytes to capture representative structure patterns while controlling sequence length.
 The metadata bytes and sampled payload bytes are then concatenated to form the packet-level hex sequence.
-For each flow, we select the first $K$ packets as model input.
-The hex representations of these packets are concatenated in chronological order to construct a flow-level hex sequence.
-This packet-based serialization preserves communication directionality, burstiness, and timing structure, which are often lost in purely byte-level streams.
+For each flow, the hex representations of the first $K$ packets are chronologically concatenated to construct a flow-level hex sequence.
+This packet-based serialization preserves communication directionality, burstiness, and timing structure.